Top 10 foods for healthy eyes

 Nuts are also rich in omega-3 fatty acids.
 Nuts also contain a high level of vitamin E, which can protect the eye from age-related damage.

+Nuts are available for purchase in most grocery stores and online.
 Nuts and legumes that are good for eye health include:

 Like nuts and legumes, seeds are high in omega-3s and are a rich source of vitamin E.